Avio: The Vega launcher

-The main programme Avio is working on is the European Vega light-lift launcher.
+The main programme Avio is working on is the European Vega small-lift launcher.
 The rocket consists of four stages, the first three equipped with solid propellant motors and the last one using liquid propulsion.
 It is about 30 metres high overall, with a maximum diameter of 3 metres.
 The maximum load it can carry is 1,500 kg in polar orbit at an altitude of about 700 km.

 The Vega's maiden flight took place in February 2012.
 Following the success of this first launch, the project has grown in importance and the launcher has made eighteen flights, putting various types of cargo into orbit, including numerous microsatellites for various private, institutional and government customers.
 With the VV04 mission, Vega put the IXV (Intermediate eXperimental Vehicle), a prototype of the European reusable Space Rider, into a sub-orbital trajectory.

 Within the Vega programme, Avio is currently prime contractor for the production of the new-generation light launchers: